 An extensive amount of thought goes into choosing a degree path that is right for you.
-If you're drawn to working closely with your community and the people that make up your neighborhood, a Bachelor of Arts in Human Services from Southern New Hampshire University (SNHU) is a path worth your consideration.
-Gaining some insight into what human services is and the possible employment options upon completion of your degree will help you determine if human services is the right field for you - and how SNHU can help you make it happen.
+If you're drawn to working closely with your community and the people that make up your neighborhood, a Bachelor of Arts in Human Services is a path worth your consideration.
+Gaining some insight into what human services are and the possible employment options upon completion of your degree can help you determine if human services are the right field for you.

-Even if you know the human services sector is where you want to focus your energy, you may have personal considerations that you need to take into account when beginning a degree program.
-Whether you're weighing your future earning potential with the cost of your education in terms of both time and finances, or you're concerned about the prospective outlook for job availability in the human services field after you graduate, we're here to answer the question you're likely asking - what can you do with a human services degree?
+Even if you know the human services sector is where you want to focus your energy; you may have personal considerations that you need to take into account when beginning a degree program.
+Whether you're weighing your future earning potential with the cost of your education regarding both time and finances, or you're concerned about the prospective outlook for job availability in the human services field after you graduate, here are some answers to help you decide what you can do with a human services degree?

-Many students who enter the human services degree program at SNHU are "helpers" who are invested in making a positive impact on individuals and communities.
-Those who choose human services as a career are there because they want to be - they want to make people's lives easier, better, and safer.
+Many students who enter the human services degree program are "helpers," who are invested in making a positive impact on individuals and communities.
+Those who choose human services as a career are there because they want to be - they want to make people's lives easier, better and safer.
 Providing care and assistance for those who need it most, human services professionals are out to change the world for the better, one person at a time.

-The BA in Human Services program at SNHU provides you with courses that produce a well-rounded education, which will facilitate a confident transition into your new career.
-Before your graduate, you will be able to evaluate programs and services that are already in place and assess what is still needed to benefit the community.
-You will learn to identify problems and provide plans of action, as well as be culturally aware and understand the legal and ethical standards within the field.
+The BA in Human Services program provides you with courses that produce a well-rounded education, which help facilitate a certain transition into your new career.
+Before you graduate, you should be able to evaluate programs and services that are already in place and assess what is still needed to benefit the community.
+You'll learn to identify problems and provide plans of action, as well as be culturally aware and understand the legal and ethical standards within the field.

-In order to help students who want to focus their education on specific career paths, SNHU currently offers two concentrations within the human services degree program that may be a direction in which you would be interested in taking your career:
+To help students who want to focus their education on specific career paths, there are two concentrations within the human services degree program that may be a direction in which you would be interested in taking your career:

-You may also choose a general Human Services degree, which allows you to select from courses in either of these concentrations or from other relevant areas.
+You may also choose a general human services degree, which allows you to select from courses in either of these concentrations or other relevant areas.

-Human services encompasses a wide range of careers, and what sector you will serve best in depends on your personal and professional interests and goals.
-Positions span from working for the government in the justice system to non-profit organizations working closely with communities to assisting with mental health and wellness facilities.
+Human services encompass a broad range of careers, and what sector you will serve best in depends on your personal and professional interests and goals.
+Positions span from working for the government in the justice system to nonprofit organizations working closely with communities to assisting with mental health and wellness facilities.

 After you graduate with your bachelor's degree in human services, the kind of careers that you can expect to start out in are entry-level for social advocacy, child welfare, or counseling, with expanding opportunity upon completion of a master's program.

-An aging population has fostered the need for more retirement communities and senior homes, adult daycare facilities, and case workers representing the elderly.
-Better medical care, higher standards of living, more comprehensive knowledge of health care, and cleaner water over the past century have spurred a surge in life expectancy all around the world.
+An aging population has fostered the need for more retirement communities and senior homes, adult daycare facilities, and caseworkers representing the elderly.
+Better medical care, higher standards of living, more comprehensive knowledge of healthcare, and cleaner water over the past century has spurred a surge in life expectancy all around the world.
 With life expectancy increasing, the number of seniors who need care or assistance in finding programs that will help them administratively, financially, and medically has also increased.

 Recognizing the correlation between drug or alcohol abuse and crime, increasing rehabilitation efforts within the community and within the criminal justice system aims to reduce the number of repeat offenders, decrease minor offenders in an overpopulated prison system, and fix the problem rather than perpetuate the cycle of crime.
-Treatment in mental health or rehabilitation facilities in lieu of prison time when appropriate has the potential to not only assist the individual, but also positively affect families and communities.
+Treatment in mental health or rehabilitation facilities instead of prison time when appropriate has the potential to not only assist the individual but also positively affect families and communities.

-The impact of human services is immense and can help create changes in our society that will make a difference in both the short and long term.
-Human services workers are a key part in building better communities, and SNHU is ready to provide you the education necessary to become a part of this growing field.
+The impact of human services is immense and can help create changes in our society that can make a difference in both the short and long term.
+Human services workers are an essential part of building better communities, and furthering your education can allow you to become a part of this growing field.

 So what can you do with a human services degree?
 The more you think about what's included in human services, the more you realize how versatile this degree can be.
-The kinds of careers the field encompasses continues to broaden, reaching out into every corner of the community.
-If you're interested in working in a career that's embedded within the community and looking to help people improve their lives, a bachelor's degree in human services from SNHU is a strong foundation for any position within the field, and an excellent stepping stone for a future master's degree.
+The kind of careers the field encompasses continues to broaden, reaching out into every corner of the community.
+If you're interested in working in a job that's embedded within the community and looking to help people improve their lives, a bachelor's degree in human services provides a solid basis for any position within the field and an excellent stepping stone for a future master's degree.